jwinarske/rkboot/README.rst

 Important command-line arguments for :src:`configure.py` are:

---with-atf-headers PATH  tells :src:`configure.py` where the ATF export headers are.
+--with-tf-a-headers PATH  tells :src:`configure.py` where the TF-A export headers are.
 Without this, the :output:`elfloader.bin` stage cannot be built, and will not be configured in the `build.ninja`.

 --elfloader-lz4, --elfloader-gzip, --elfloader-zstd  enables decompression in :output:`elfloader.bin`, for the respective formats.
 TODO: the LZ4 decompressor doesn't compute check hashes yet.